RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 Anyway, I had to teach myself basic AJAX.
 I already taught myself basic jQuery, which was also a required technology for the challenge.
 Unfortunately, I didn't have a very good understanding of AJAX.
 I got my code to work, but one particular feature functioned only after some guesswork.
 I didn't truly know how that feature worked.
 Moreover, I could sense my app was only about 98% correct. **My brain told me this was ok, but my heart told me to go cry like the weakling that I am.**

+I should mention that Hack Reactor lets you ask for their help via email.
+So I did.
+Twice.
+The first time, I got a response within a few hours.
+The second time, I never got a response.
+So if you're trying to get through the coding challenge, keep in mind that **you cannot rely on their email help.** Doh.

 My second-round interview was a somewhat disjointed experience.
 At first, I was interviewed by Hacker-in-Residence [HackR Y].
 Once again, I felt like I had over-stepped my bounds.
 When [HackR Y] asked me about my experience with the AJAX + jQuery challenge, I interpreted the moment as an opportunity to ask him to help me get my code 100% correct.
 We spent more than a few minutes on it before he decided it was time to move on.
 As it turned out, the interview was supposed to focus on new challenges, not the AJAX + jQuery challenge.
 That was an unpleasant surprise (considering the effort I spent overcoming its difficulties).

 I began programming solutions to the new challenges, which involved pretty simple functions.
 However, throughout the interview, [HackR Y] randomly left to deal with a phone call.
 He described it as "the most important phone call of my life" so the man was not investing much attention into my interview.
-I didn't hold it against him.
+I didn't hold it against him because he assured me my interview time would be extended as necessary, and I didn't have any other plans that day.

 Eventually, [HackR Z], another Hacker-in-Residence took over [HackR Y]'s interviewing duties. **This is where I got my ass beat.** [HackR Z] asked me to rewrite the functions I had just completed in a way that reused one after the other.
 Not only that, but the rewrite challenge also required the functions to accept functions as parameters.
-All of this can be described as Functional Programming, a computer science concept I had never heard of before.
+I believe all of this can be described as Functional Programming, a computer science concept I had never heard of before.

 I managed to make a function that called another function while passing it a function.
 Hot damn.
-Then I was told to go another layer deeper. **My brain replied, "[DO NOT WANT](http://knowyourmeme.com/memes/do-want-do-not-want)."** I was abandoned by my own brain.
+Then I was told to go another layer deeper. **My brain replied, "DO NOT WANT."** I was abandoned by my own brain.
 I guess most people would call it "panic" but it just felt like I couldn't think.
-It could almost be described as ignorant bliss if not for the soul-crushing disappointment that accompanied it.
+It could almost be described as ignorant bliss if not for the soul-crushing self-disappointment that accompanied it.

 [HackR Z] was cool about it.
 He guided me through a solution, then he brought me to a <del>beautiful backyard under false pretenses to put me out of my misery</del> conference room so we could talk more.
-I proceeded to ask him a ton of questions, some of which I had already asked [HackR X] to answer (I wanted to get multiple perspectives for certain questions). **I got the impression that [HackR Z] was not just cool, he was chill as shiiit.**
+I proceeded to ask him a bunch of questions, some of which I had already asked [HackR X] to answer (I wanted to get multiple perspectives for certain questions). **I got the impression that [HackR Z] was not just cool, he was superbly chill.**

-Not only was [HackR Z] chill, but he also did something particularly considerate.
+Plus, but he did something particularly considerate.
 The first thing he did upon closing the conference room door behind us was give me immediate feedback.
 He straight-up told me not to worry about my brain fart during the live coding session because he felt the whole ordeal qualified as a great interview.

-I don't casually throw around the word "epic" like many of my peers do, but [HackR Z] basically **excorcised the feeling of dread from my mind.** And it felt epic.
-The feeling of dread felt epic, and the feeling of that toxicity evaporating felt even more epic.
-Epic, epic, *EPIC!* Actually, now I feel weird about the word "epic" again.
+I don't casually throw around the word "epic" like many of my peers do, but [HackR Z] basically **excorcised the demon of self-doubt from my mind.** And it felt epic.
+The feeling of doubt felt epic, and the feeling of that toxicity evaporating felt even more epic.
+Epic, epic, *EPIC!*

 # RocketU is new and eager